oddnetworks/example-data/README.md

 		const exampleData = require('@oddnetworks/oddworks-example-data');

-The any of the available functions on the module (`exampleData`) will be functions that take an [oddcast](https://github.com/oddnetworks/oddcast) bus, like so:
+Functions on the module `exampleData` will take an [oddcast](https://github.com/oddnetworks/oddcast) bus, like so:

 		const oddcast = require('oddcast');
 		const bus = oddcast.bus();